 - Pay the arrears balance in full; if this is not possible,

 - Present evidence of employment or an account at a financial institution so a withholding order may be issued.
 The CSEA must be able to confirm the employment or the account is valid; if these options are not possible then,

-- Present evidence acceptable to the CSEA that you are unable to work due to circumstances beyond your control; if these options are not possible then,
+- Present evidence acceptable to the CSEA that the obligor is unable to work due to circumstances beyond their control; if these options are not possible then,

 - Comply with a seek work program as established by a court or a family support program administered or approved by the CSEA; if this is not possible then,

 - Pay the full balance of the total monthly obligation due for the 90-day period prior to the date the agency sent the pre-suspension notice.

 Contact the CSEA to discuss arrangements for releasing a driver's license suspension.
 After a suspension has been released by the CSEA, individuals must visit the BMV to complete the driver's license reinstatement process.